Hacker News

 Just talking in terms of business impact puts you miles ahead of other candidates in many eng jobs.
 Especially for levels above junior.
 Very important to have engineers who (want to) understand why they do what they do.

-7 hours ago by hibikir
+4 years ago by hibikir

 It's not that maintenance has no marketplace value, but that it's only really valuable when the system is on fire.